 Each ACT fee waiver covers the cost of one ACT exam and the cost of sending your child’s scores to up to four colleges.
 Students may receive two waivers to cover, for example, taking the ACT a second time to improve their scores.
 When they request the ACT fee waiver, students can also request a waiver to cover college application fees.
 Then, when it’s time to apply, students can submit the application-fee-waiver request instead of paying the college application fee.
 Students can use this application-fee-waiver request with as many colleges as they apply to.
 The catch?
 It’s up to the colleges whether or not they will accept the application-fee-waiver request.

-The SAT fee waiver covers the costs of two SAT exams, two SAT subject tests, the cost of sending your child’s scores to four colleges, and application fees for to up to four colleges — provided the colleges are among the 2,000 that accept the SAT fee waiver.
+The SAT fee waiver covers the costs of two SAT exams, the cost of sending your child’s scores to four colleges, and application fees for to up to four colleges — provided the colleges are among the 2,000 that accept the SAT fee waiver.
 (See the list of participating colleges.)

 The fee waiver for college applications — from SAT and ACT — is a major benefit, since such fees ($90 for Stanford University, $75 for Brown University, $70 for UCLA, $50 (in-state) for Arizona State University, etc.) add up fast.